-When combined with other written subjects, Law enables students to progress to university to read Law and with further qualifications, become a barrister or solicitor.
-Many of our students who have studied Law at Cardinal Newman have progressed to prestigious institutions, including Oxford, Cambridge, Durham, Manchester, London School of Economics, Lancaster and Leeds.
-Many students also go onto careers in the police, prison service, social services, civil service, journalism and teaching.
-It is also possible to complete A Level Law and go straight into work and apprenticeships, often in Law-related fields.
+When combined with other written subjects, Law enables students to progress to University to read Law and with further qualifications, become a Barrister or Solicitor.
+Many of our students have progressed to prestigious institutions, including Oxford, Cambridge, Durham, Manchester, London School of Economics, Lancaster and Leeds.
+It is also possible to complete A-Level Law and go straight into work and apprenticeships, often in Law-related fields.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language and GCSE English Literature (if studied).
+At least five 5s at GCSE, including at least a 6 in English Language or English Literature.